 Faculty members who apply for HFA subvention support for a book or publication must first submit a proposal to the University’s publication subvention program.
 The application deadline for university subvention is WEDNESDAY, JANUARY 17, 2018 AT 5:00 P.M.
 Applicants for university subvention may not learn whether or not they will receive support prior to the HFA subvention deadline.
 Those seeking university subvention are welcome to apply for college funds understanding that the amount of a college award may be affected should university funds toward the project be granted.

-The College of Humanities and Fine Arts follows University practice and will not fund expenses for routine author activities, such as indexing, proofreading, purchasing copies, etc.
+The College of Humanities and Fine Arts follows University practice and will not fund expenses for routine author activities, such as indexing, proofreading, copy editing, purchasing copies, etc.

 Complete the Subvention Grant online application.